What is the best treatment for sciatica?

 At the Central London Osteopathy and Sports Injury Clinic we see lower back problems more often than any other complaint, so we have a lot of experience in lower back pains often with sciatica involvement.

-People usually would see one of our osteopaths or physiotherapists for sciatica – and conveniently based in Central London we often can see you on the same day if you book early enough.
+People usually would see one of our osteopaths or physiotherapists for sciatica – and conveniently based in Central London we usually can see you on the same day if you book early enough.

 We also offer sports massage and acupuncture which also can relieve the pressure and symptoms of sciatica.